bormaxi8080/osint-timeline/DRAFT.md

 DashClaw.
 Remote approvals, policy checks, and execution evidence for unattended AI agents: https://github.com/ucsandman/DashClaw

+SIMURG.
+Zero-leak online detection of LLM decoding corruption and Free Web Search for your AI agents!
+Catch repetition loops, language drift and garbage mid-stream, before the user sees a bad token.
+Works with any OpenAI-compatible API: https://github.com/doofzoff/SIMURG

 ANAL (Agent Notation, Actually Lean) is a compact, token-lean serialization format for data flowing between agents and models.
 It needs no model retraining: it wins by matching the tokenizer rather than fighting it: https://github.com/SomeoneUnlicensed/anal

 TBL - Translate Books with LLMs.
 Translate full-length books and documents with Ollama, OpenAI-compatible, Gemini, Mistral, DeepSeek, Poe or OpenRouter.
 Preserves formatting.
 Resumes where you left off.
 No file size limits: https://github.com/hydropix/TranslateBooksWithLLMs